datasci-osu/dsosuk8s/cluster/README.md

 ### grafana_prometheus

-JSON model for monitoring clusters with Rancher-deployed monitoring.
+JSON model for monitoring clusters with Grafana backed by Prometheus.

 ## Kubernetes and JupyterHub